Saturday 5PM – Sunday 8AM – 10:30 AM

 Leave confessional space after absolution

-Penance to be done at home
+Penance can be done at home

 • There still will be no Communion Calls/Visits to hospitals, nursing homes, or private homes until further notice.